Peter Webber: Films

-Girl with a Pearl Earring, starring Scarlett Johansson and Colin Firth, marked Webber's feature film debut.
+The 2003 film Girl with a Pearl Earring, starring Scarlett Johansson and Colin Firth, marked Webber's feature film debut.
 The film has received numerous accolades, including three Academy Award nominations, two Golden Globe nominations, and 10 BAFTA Award nominations.

-Dino De Laurentiis tapped Webber to direct Hannibal Rising.
+Dino De Laurentiis tapped Webber to direct the 2007 film Hannibal Rising.
 Based on Thomas Harris' book of the same name, and starring Gaspard Ulliel, Gong Li and Rhys Ifans, this prequel depicts a young Hannibal Lecter as he gradually becomes a serial killer.